marksutton/EART40003-Programming-for-Geoscientists/operators.md

 You will see more complicated placeholder than %f - these specify things like number of decimal places, and the type of the variable.
 You can look them up if you need to decypher them!

 **NOTE** – because % has a special meaning in strings (see above) – if you want an actual percent symbol, you use %%.
-This is a common 'gotcha'!
+Except in f strings, where you just use %.
+Does that sound like a horrible mess to you?
+You are not alone!